 And what of the stars?
 They are distant suns so far away that even in the most powerful telescopes they still appear as mere dots.
 But when your eyes get used to the dark (and this can take up to 30 minutes), the dots reveal something else: you might be surprised to find that many of them are colored.
 Stars can be red, blue, yellow, or white, depending on their temperature and the type of radiation they emit.

 You’ll see a lot more stars after a rain front has passed, when it suddenly clears up and the air is hosed down and dust free.
 If the sky is clear in the evening after a shower, this can be taken as a sign that the temperature will fall sharply the following night.
 Without the warming cloud cover, the evaporating moisture of the recent rainfall quickly cools the air close to the ground.

 During a period of fine weather, on the other hand, a light haze often forms, which swallows the light of the fainter stars, especially near the horizon.
 In this case, poorer stargazing conditions and a slightly hazy sky indicate good weather the following day.

 “When you gaze at the sky on a still night, consider the thought that everything is in fact racing around at top speed.”

 The Milky Way is a remarkable sight.
 We are all part of an enormous disc-shaped galaxy containing hundreds of billions of stars, with many spiraling arms swirling around the center.
-From our perspective, the Milky Way looks like a band streaking across the night sky, because we are looking through the disc from the position of our solar system in one of the spiral arms.
+From our perspective, the Milky Way looks like

 The Milky Way takes its name from its whitish appearance.
 It is made up of an almost endless number of stars, whose light blends to a foggy blur because of the huge distance.
 Only the nearest stars, the 3,000 dots mentioned above, can be seen individually.